Edwing123/learning-zig-from-docs/comments/README.md

-Well, in editors like VSCode and Helix with the ZLS installed, whenever you hover over a variable, a function, a type, etc. The editor will show information about it in a pop-up, and if doc comments were written for it, it'll also show them, here is an example:
+Well, in editors like VSCode and Helix with the ZLS installed, whenever you hover over a variable, a function, a type, etc. The editor will show information about it in a pop-up, and if doc comments were written for it, it'll also show them. here is an example:

 ![Doc comments shown when seeing function information.](../assets/doc-comments-hover.png)